eliedaou/acanetsDev/professors/_posts/2015-07-01-professor-Luo.md

 ---
 title: Yan Luo
-  the_description: This is a description of "professor1" which is set to Professor Yan Luo
 image_filename: yan_luo_2007.png
 tags: ['professors', 'rss']
-  category: ['professors']
 url: {{site.url}}/research
 ---
+This is a description of "professor1" which is set to Professor Yan Luo.